rdacomp/CollapseOS/tools/emul/README.md

 because so far, I don't see the advantage of emulation versus running code on the real thing.

+## Bootstrapped binary

+The file `zasm/zasm.bin` is a compiled binary for `apps/zasm/glue.asm`.
+It is used to bootstrap the assembling process so that no assembler other than zasm is required to build Collapse OS.

+This binary is fed to libz80 to produce the `zasm/zasm` "modern" binary and once you have that, you can recreate `zasm/zasm.bin`.

+This is why it's included as a binary in the repo, but yes, it's redundant with the source code.

 ## Usage

 First, make sure that the `libz80` git submodule is checked out.
 If not, run